idanb93/Backend-integration-project/README.md

  - Reading API Documentation - understand which data the API request needs, and what are the different responses the API could return.

- - Automate moving data around - open specific text files from a specific folder, reading the relevant lines, using the data within the API request, handle the response context errors returning from the API, handle the response data.
+ - Working with files and sending data to APIs - open specific text files from a specific folder, reading the relevant lines, using this data within an API request, handle the response, context, errors returning from the API.

- - Wokring with subprocesses - making the sub-process run a specific script file from a specific folder, making the subprocess capture the output as an stdout, transfer the stdout output back to the main process and save it to a diserable form (json file in a specific folder).
+ - Wokring with subprocesses - making the sub-process run a specific script file from a specific folder, making the subprocess capture the output as an STDOUT, transfer the STDOUT output back to the main process, and save it to a specific format (JSON file in a specific folder).